Hochstadt/SJSU-ANS_DeepRacer/navigation_module/ans_server/README.md

 >>ros2 run ans_server cfg_server
 ```

-# To load point cloud map, occupyance map and goal state:
+# To load point cloud map, occupancy map and goal state:
 ## On DeepRacer or Linux Computer:
 0. In new terminal window, source Directories